 Pro Tip: You can chop up additional herbs and spices to add to the sauce for a more intense flavor.

 The meat will need the most heat to cook correctly, making it best to place on top of the pizza.
-They can include anything from pepperoni and bacon to chicken or shrimp.
+They can include anything from italian sausage, pepperoni, bacon, chicken and even shrimp.
 Some meats that require extra cooking time can benefit from pre-cooking before adding them to the pizza to ensure they will be ready when the pizza crust is.

 Pro Tip: Space the meat evenly across the pizza, careful not to overload it.
 Too much meat can leave you with a greasy, unstable pizza.